tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 Students will now participate in a lecture on what hvPlot is, and its data visualization offerings.

-Navigate to the 6.1 slides, and introduce students to the world of hvPlot interactive graphs!
+Go to the slideshow, navigate to the hvPlot section, and introduce students to the world of hvPlot interactive graphs!

 * Explain to students that hvPlot is a technology that brings plots to life.